henriquebecker91/masters/codes/cpp/README.md

 All .cpp files in the same directory that this README are sample programs.
 Calling the "make" command in this directory will compile them.
 The test_<method>.out binaries will try to execute the <method> over all PYAsUKP bencmark instances (they should be in ../../data/ukp/), the run_<method>.out takes an instance filename as first parameter and execute the <method> over it (other additional parameters will be repassed to the method).

 If you don't have the boost library (http://www.boost.org/) installed:
+  UPDATE NOW WE NEED BOOST ALWAYS, IF YOU DONT WANT YOU CAN COMMENT THE CODE BY HAND
   * You can't compile run_per.out and test_per.out or use the periodicity.hpp header.
   * You can compile the other sample programs, but you need to NOT DEFINE the HBM_PROFILE flag (and maybe edit the Makefile to remove the -lboost_* flags).